cedvdb/geofire_flutter/README.md

         .add({'name': 'random name', 'position': myLocation.data});
 ```

-Calling `geoFirePoint.data` returns an object that contains a [geohash string](https://www.movable-type.co.uk/scripts/geohash.html) and a [Firestore GeoPoint](https://firebase.google.com/docs/reference/android/com/google/firebase/firestore/GeoPoint).
+Calling `GeoFirePoint.data` returns an object that contains a [geohash string](https://www.movable-type.co.uk/scripts/geohash.html) and a [Firestore GeoPoint](https://firebase.google.com/docs/reference/android/com/google/firebase/firestore/GeoPoint).
 It should look like this in your database.
 You can name the object whatever you want and even save multiple points on a single document.

 ![](https://firebasestorage.googleapis.com/v0/b/geo-test-c92e4.appspot.com/o/point1.png?alt=media&token=0c833700-3dbd-476a-99a9-41c1143dbe97)